Washing Dishes While Camping- Clean Enough to Make Mom Proud!

 • Use circular motions and apply slight pressure to clean dishes, allowing the soapy water and the scrubbing action to lift away the grime.

-Be a member of the clean plate club.
-Also, it’s important to scrape as much food particles off and rinse them with water.
+Be a member of the Clean Plate Club.
+Also, it’s important to scrape as many food particles off and rinse them with water.
 This will help prevent clogging your washing basin and make the cleaning dishes easier.

 If you have a strainer or mesh bag, then you can use it to catch any food scraps and dispose of them properly.
 Once your dishes are scraped and rinsed, you can begin washing them in your soapy water basin.